More information about Nature Recovery Hampshire

 The area that the Hampshire Local Nature Recovery Strategy (LNRS) will cover

-What the LNRS will do
+What the LNRS does

 The LNRS will guide how nature recovery will take place in Hampshire and will have a particularly important role in guiding how Biodiversity Net Gain is delivered across the Strategy area.
-It will set out the priorities for achieving the best outcomes for nature recovery, while providing options and opportunities which will support the wider strategies of the County Council and partner authorities.
+It sets out the priorities for achieving the best outcomes for nature recovery, while providing options and opportunities which will support the wider strategies of the County Council and partner authorities.

-What the LNRS will not do
+What the LNRS does not do

 • Southampton City Council